KevinNorth/Historical-Fault-Localization/Readme.md

 #How to Compile the Program

+From the `Historical Fault Localization` directory, run

+    ant jar

 #How to Run the Program

 To run the program:

  1. Prepare the target program.
-See [How to Set Up a Target Program](#How to Set Up a Target Program) for instructions.
+See [How to Set Up a Target Program](#how-to-set-up-a-target-program) for instructions.
  1. Prepare the configuration file.
-See [How to Configure the Program](#How to Configure the Program) for instructions.
+See [How to Configure the Program](#how-to-configure-the-program) for instructions.
  2. Run

     java -jar [path to compiled program] [path to configuration file]